Chile during the Second World War

-Chile's participation in the Second World War, similarly to the First World War, was entirely diplomatic, without the use of any military actions, this excludes the participation of Chilean citizens who fought in the armed forces of those parties in the war.
+Chile's participation in the Second World War, similarly to the First World War, was entirely diplomatic, without the use of any military actions; this excludes the participation of Chilean citizens who fought in the armed forces of those parties in the war.
 In April 1945, the national Congress authorized president Juan Antonio Ríos to declare war on the Axis powers, which he officialized on 13 April, specifically declaring war on the Empire of Japan.
 However, given the imminent defeat of Japan, he took no military measures to participate in the war.
 Chile was the final country in the world to join the Allies.

 Initially, Chile was neutral in the conflict, wanting to maintain trade relations with both sides.
 In 1938, the National Socialist Movement of Chile attempted a failed coup'd'tat against the government.
 In retaliation, president Arturo Alessandri (allegedly) ordered the Chilean Carabineros to storm the Seguro Obero building where many of their members were hiding which resulted in the Seguro Obrero Massacre.
-In 1941, the Prime Minister, Juan Antonio Rio, declared Chile's neutrality in the conflict.
-However, the attack on Pearl Harbor put Chile's neutrality under heavy political strain, In 1942, 'Rios instructed the Chilean ambassador to the United States to sign the United Nations Declaration of 1 January.
+In 1941, the Prime Minister, Juan Antonio Ríos, declared Chile's neutrality in the conflict.
+However, the attack on Pearl Harbor put Chile's neutrality under heavy political strain, In 1942, 'Ríos instructed the Chilean ambassador to the United States to sign the United Nations Declaration of 1 January.
 Under the agreement, Chile would be belligerent to Japan.
-In 1942, a Nazi espionage operation was discovered in Valparaíso as part of Operation Bolivar.
+In 1942, a Nazi espionage operation was discovered in Valparaíso as part of Operation Bolívar.
 In response, the government outlawed such activities.
-From 1941 to 1945, the United States used aid as pressure to convince Chile to join the war and severe relations with the Axis Powers.
-In 1945, Juan Antonio Rio, with permission from Congress, declared war on Japan.
+From 1941 to 1945, the United States used aid as pressure to convince Chile to join the war and sever relations with the Axis Powers.
+In 1945, Juan Antonio Ríos, with permission from Congress, declared war on Japan.